frappe/erpnext_documentation/user/manual/en/stock/stock-reconciliation.md

 As you can see, the Balance Qty as on 10th January got updated from 100 to 120.
 But the Balance Qty as on 12th January did not get updated from 150 to 170.

-###4.2 For Serialized Items
+### 4.2 For Serialized Items

-For item ITEM-00225 has the 6 serial nos HJF00020, HJF00021, HJF00022, HJF00023, HJF00024, HJF00025 with valuation rate as 496.67 per serial no. At the end of the year, the user has come to know that they have only 3 serial nos against that item with valuation rate 530.
-So to remove the old serial nos HJF00020, HJF00021, HJF00022, HJF00023, HJF00024, HJF00025 and add the new serial nos with new valuation rate, stock reconciliation can be used as follows:
+For an Item, ITEM-00225 that has has the 6 serial nos HJF00020, HJF00021, HJF00022, HJF00023, HJF00024, HJF00025 with valuation rate as 530 per serial no. At the end of the year, the user has come to know that they have only 3 Serial Nos against that item with Valuation Rate 620.
+So to remove the old serial nos HJF00020, HJF00021, HJF00022, HJF00023, HJF00024, HJF00025 and add the new serial nos with new Valuation Rate, Stock Reconciliation can be used as follows:

-Select the item ITEM-00225 in the stock reconciliation, on the selection of the item system will auto pull the existing serials nos.
-Then set qty as 3, valuation rate as 530 and serial no as HJF00026, HJF00027, HJF00028.
+Select the item ITEM-00225 in the stock reconciliation, on the selection of the Item the system will auto pull the existing serials nos.
+Then set Qty as 3, Valuation Rate as 530 and serial no as HJF00026, HJF00027, HJF00028.

 <img class="screenshot" alt="Stock Reconciliation" src="{{docs_base_url}}/assets/img/stock/stock-recon-for-serialized.png">

 Before reconciliation, the valuation rate was 530 and the available qty was 6, so the total stock value was 3,180.
 After reconciliation, the valuation rate has changed to 620 and available qty changed to 3, so the new stock value becomes 1,860.
-To adjust the stock value in the accounting, the system has credited extra amount 3,180 - 1,860 = 1,320 to warehouse's account and debited to stock adjustment account.
+To adjust the stock value in the accounting, the system has credited extra amount 3,180 - 1,860 = 1,320 to Warehouse's account and debited to stock adjustment account.
 The GL entries for the above entry is as follows:

 To view GL entries, click on button View > Accounting Ledger